Thembu: Origin

-AbaThembu is derived from 'ǀXam ka !ue'. 'ǀXam' means an oryx or an antelope.
-The original name of AbaThembu was 'ǀXam ka !eten' (Antelope water people).
+AbaThembu is derived from 'ǀXam ka ǃue'. 'ǀXam' means an oryx or an antelope.
+The original name of AbaThembu was 'ǀXam ka ǃeten' (Antelope water people).
 In Khoemana, the word exists as 'ǀehem'.

 AbaThembu spoke ǀXam or ǀXam ke (an extinct language).
 The Basotho used to call the Eastern Cape "Bathebu ke ing ke ma ǀXam" since it was known as an ǀXam area.
 There is no historical evidence of AbaThembu descending from Central Africa, but there is proof of a minority of them ascending to Central Africa due to Shaka's expansion known as 'Imfecane' (The Crushing).

-/Xam and Thembu history
+ǀXam and Thembu history

-The town of ǂKhomani, now known as Queenstown, used to be called /Xam land, then /Xam land later became Thembuland. ǂkhomani people still exist in the Kalahari (!kung ra ma ba), which is Upington, Eastern Cape, used to be a Cape Colony.
+The town of ǂKhomani, now known as Queenstown, used to be called ǀXam land, then ǀXam land later became Thembuland. ǂkhomani people still exist in the Kalahari (ǃkung ra ma ba), which is Upington, Eastern Cape, used to be a Cape Colony.
 Queenstown (now called Komani) is named after AmaQoma, Qoma means (A tree where a lion would rest).
 The Ntsundu people are Nǀuu people; they exist in the Northern Cape, Free State and Kalahari.

-The name 'Thembu' directly translates to /Xam bu !e. /Xam intermarried with Abambo a minority, not the majority of Abambo they build a relationship with them, that's why today the /Xam bu !e, !e is a suffix when people say AbaThembu it is a Xhosa language it's not a Indigenous language in Transkei they speak a different type of dialect which is not their own original dialect it's a diversified dialect that kept connection with Abambo people.
+The name 'Thembu' directly translates to ǀXam bu ǃe. ǀXam intermarried with Abambo a minority, not the majority of Abambo they build a relationship with them, that's why today the ǀXam bu ǃe, ǃe is a suffix when people say AbaThembu it is a Xhosa language it's not a Indigenous language in Transkei they speak a different type of dialect which is not their own original dialect it's a diversified dialect that kept connection with Abambo people.
 The original Thembus spoke five to six dialects.

-Thembus always praises a phrase called Sopitso or Yem-Yem, which means (/Xam - /Xam), it connects all the Madiba, Dlomo, Nxongo, and Qwithi people.
+Thembus always praises a phrase called Sopitso or Yem-Yem, which means (ǀXam - ǀXam), it connects all the Madiba, Dlomo, Nxongo, and Qwithi people.